Market

 Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include

-Responsibilities of the Management and Those Charged with Governance for the Financial Statements
+Responsibilities of the Management and Those Charged with Governance for the Ind AS Financial

 The Company's Board of Directors is responsible for the matters stated in section 134(5) of the Companies Act, 2013

-("the Act") with respect to the preparation of these financial statements that give a true and fair view of the financial
+("the Act") with respect to the preparation of these Ind AS Financial Statements that give a true and fair view of the

-position, financial performance, including other comprehensive income, changes in equity and cash flows of the
+financial position, financial performance, including other comprehensive income, changes in equity and cash flows

-Company in accordance with the accounting principles generally accepted in India, including the Indian Accounting
+of the Company in accordance with the accounting principles generally accepted in India, including the Indian

-Standards (Ind AS) specified under section 133 of the Act.
-This responsibility also includes maintenance of adequate
+Accounting Standards (Ind AS) specified under section 133 of the Act.
+This responsibility also includes maintenance

-accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for
+of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the

-preventing and detecting frauds and other irregularities; selection and application of appropriate accounting
+Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate

-policies; making judgments and estimates that are reasonable and prudent; and design, implementation and
+accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation

-completeness of the accounting records, relevant to the preparation and presentation of the financial statements
+and completeness of the accounting records, relevant to the preparation and presentation of the Ind AS Financial

-In preparing the financial statements, management is responsible for assessing the Company's ability to continue as
+In preparing the Ind AS Financial Statements, management is responsible for assessing the Company's ability to

-a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of
+continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern

 The Board of Directors is also responsible for overseeing the Company's financial reporting process.

-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with
+opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism

-• Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error,
+• Identify and assess the risks of material misstatement of the Ind AS Financial Statements, whether due to fraud or

-design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and
+error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient

-appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from
+and appropriate to provide a basis for our opinion.
+The risk of not detecting a material misstatement resulting

-fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions,
+from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional

 • Obtain an understanding of internal financial control relevant to the audit in order to design audit procedures